What are PFAS?

 PFAS does not break down naturally and it is impossible to destroy.
 Therefore, certain PFAS can potentially contaminate our environment and food forever.

 PFAS is also water soluble, which means it can easily leak from affected sites, such as military bases and landfills, and contaminate our soil and drinking water supply.

 A recent study found at least 1,582 sites in 49 states currently identified as in some way PFAS polluted, including military bases, municipal water supplies, and others.

 There is mounting evidence that certain PFAS contamination is particularly dangerous to humans, as the toxic substances can interfere with the body’s hormones and immune system, and may play a role in certain cancers.

 PFAS Health Effects

-The accumulation of PFAS in ground and drinking water, animals and people can have significant and substantial adverse consequences including:
+The accumulation of PFAS contamination in ground and drinking water, animals and people can have significant and substantial adverse health effects including:

 - Liver damage